Skip to content

 With that backdoor access, you infiltrate their network and hack the card reader software, adding your badge to the list of authorized users.

 Jackpot!
-The monitoring software is operational, but events are being sent to a distribution list of 20 plus people—a clear sign that they spam their alerts, meaning nobody is likely to read them.
+The monitoring software is operational, but events are being sent to a distribution list of 20-plus people—a clear sign that they spam their alerts, meaning nobody is likely to read them.

 A Simple Story With a Serious Message on IT Security

-Technology alone cannot guarantee a robust IT security management posture.
+Technology alone cannot guarantee a robust IT security management posture

-What is the Illusion of IT Security
+What is the Illusion of Security in IT

 Examples of the Illusion of Security